marklogic/marklogic-kubernetes/docs/Local_Development_Tutorial.md

 ```sh
 kubectl port-forward marklogic-0 8001 8000 7997
 ```
- If you want to forward other ports just append them to the command separated by a space For example:
+ If you want to forward other ports, just append them to the command separated by a space.
+For example:

 ```sh